Is weed legal in New Hampshire?

-A patient may designate a qualified individual as a caregiver at any time.
-The designated caregiver must be 21 years or older, never convicted of a felony, complete an application and be approved by the Program.
-The caregiver must have a Caregiver Registry ID card before providing assistance.
+A patient may designate a caregiver at any time.
+The designated caregiver must be 21 years or older and never convicted of a felony.
+They must complete an application and a background check to be approved by the TCP.
+The caregiver must have a Caregiver Registry ID card before assisting the patient.

 While medical marijuana patients from other states are not allowed to purchase from ATCs, they can legally possess cannabis as long as they have a condition on New Hampshire's list of qualifying conditions.